vmware/vmware-aria-operations-integration-sdk/README.md

 ### Template Project
 Every new project creates a file system that has the basic project structure required to develop and build and Management Pack.
-Each file and directory is discussed in depth in the [mp-init](doc/mp-init.md) documentation. `app/adapter.py` is the entry point for the your adapter, and the best starting point for a new user to begin their development journey. `adapter.py` is a template adapter that has comments throughout its code that allow users to replace the code in the template adapter and turn it into their own adapter.
-The methods inside the adapter template are all required and should not be deleted; however, the code inside the methods should be substituted to generate the desired adapter.
+Each file and directory is discussed in depth in the [mp-init](doc/mp-init.md) documentation. `app/adapter.py` is the entry point for the your adapter, and is the best starting point. `adapter.py` is a template adapter that [what does it do?].
+It has comments throughout its code that explain what the code in the template adapter does and how to turn it into your own adapter.
+The methods inside the adapter template are required and should not be deleted; however, the code inside the methods should be modified to generate the desired adapter.
 Each method is used for a different function as described below:

 - test(adapter_instance):
 Performs a test connection using the information given to the adapter_instance to verify the adapter has been set up properly.
 A typical test connection will generally consist of: